 You can think of VA mortgage qualification as a two-step process.
 You must meet two sets of requirements, in order to qualify for such a loan.
 First, we have the basic eligibility requirements set forth by the U.S. Department of Veterans Affairs (VA).
 The department manages the program and establishes the minimum requirements for VA loans.

-Generally speaking, you are eligible for the program if you meet any of the following criteria listed below: If you are a home buyer with questions, please call us 7 days a week at the phone number above, or just submit the Quick Contact Form on this page.
+Generally speaking, you are eligible for the program if you meet any of the following criteria listed below: If you are a home buyer with questions, please call us 7 days a week at the phone number above, or just submit the Info Request Form on this page.

 - You are a veteran who served 181 days during peacetime (active duty).